 We are captivated by people who speak with energy and emotion.
 We get caught up in their passion and sometimes even find ourselves totally immersed in topics we thought we had no interest in.

 Welcome to the art of storytelling.
+Thousands of years of sharing and listening to stories has bestowed upon this medium an enormous power.
 Storytelling places your message in the hearts and minds of the people you are talking to.
 It can impact lives, change minds, and create new attitudes and behaviors.

 In marketing, stories build a bridge between your brand and your audience.
 They can powerfully illustrate what you do, who you do it for, why you do it and why it matters in relatable, memorable terms.

 Here is the reason.
 We remember stories more than we remember hard, cold facts because of the emotions they stir in us.
 Our ability to share relevant, compelling stories earns us the right to keep talking.